0reldev/emailing-3-columns/README.md

 The challenge is to design a newsletter which can be displayed for every mail client and on every supports.

-Based on the hybrid template givent on [Cerberus](https://tedgoas.github.io/Cerberus/) website, I worked on this specific version ordered by a client during my internship in a web agency.
+Based on the hybrid template given on [Cerberus](https://tedgoas.github.io/Cerberus/) website, I worked on this specific version ordered by a client during my internship in a web agency.

 This HTML file has been has been successfully tested on [testi.at](https://testi.at/) website with the following webclients: